Volunteering at Mildmay Hospital

-We are currently looking for volunteers who could give us a couple of hours every weekend to engage directly with our patients.
-The weekends are very quiet at Mildmay and our patients sometimes crave visitors to stave off loneliness and isolation - just to talk to or perhaps play cards, or in some other way help the time to pass.
-If you would find this rewarding and can spare the time, please get in touch.
+Weekends are really quiet at Mildmay, and our patients sometimes crave visitors to stave off loneliness and isolation - to talk to, or perhaps play cards, or in some other way, help to pass the time.

 -